flotiq/flotiq-docs/docs/Deep-Dives/metaapi.md

 !!!
 Note "Why there is no predefined Flotiq API in Meta-API catalog?"
     The Main concept of Flotiq is that your API Specification literally represents your set of content definitions.
     Your API represents your endpoints, with your models consisting of your properties.
-    In short, **Flotiq API contains different endpoints for each user to be more personalized**.
+    In short, **Flotiq API contains personalized endpoints changed in real-time, according to your data**.

-We assume that you have an account on Meta-API platform and you are logged in.
+We assume that you have a Meta-API account.

-Go to the Catalog of API and click "Add an API".
+Go to the [Catalog of API](https://dashboard.meta-api.io/connectors) and click "Add an API".

 ![Add Flotiq API to Meta-API catalog](images/metaapi/meta-1.png){: .border}